 - Google your neighborhood for a broad sense of the crowd & feel.
 Examples: Hipsters in Silverlake/Echo Park.
 You can’t afford Beverly Hills.
 Lots of shady parts in Van Nuys.
 New high-rise condos in Hollywood equal terrible traffic.

-- Get a Westside Rentals account for an apartment or scour Craigslist for a roomie.
+- Get a Westside Rentals account for an apartment, scour Craigslist for a roomie, or even try looking in Facebook groups.

 It takes a hot minute to get settled in, find a job, and make friends.
 Give yourself time.
 Try a 6-month timeline to get your feet on the ground.
 This doesn’t include “breaking in.”
 Breaking into screenwriting can take days or years.
 You have to mentally prepare yourself, create a plan of action and have material ready.